 We call it Long ISLAND for a reason: we are not only surrounded by water, we are also dependent on its ecological health.
 This track will delve into the exciting and intricate world of coastal science: understanding water quality, geomorphology, natural resources management of shellfish to finfish, meteorology, and the particulars of inventory and monitoring of various forms sea life.
 This track is perfect for students who want to explore what a career in environmental science and/or marine biology is all about.
 We will use the resources and facilities of Molloy College's renowned Center for Environmental Research and Coastal Ocean Monitoring (CERCOM).
 The week will include an off‐site trip to Fire Island National Seashore provided by boat from CERCOM.
 This is learning by doing in the realm of environmental science at its finest!

-Gaming and Video Storytelling for the Web
+Gaming and Video Storytelling for the Web (Hybrid)

 Game Studies is an emergent field that combines theoretical knowledge of gaming practices with video game production.
 Video Storytelling for the Web combines agile film technologies (GoPro, DJI Mini, DSLR Cameras, etc.) with simple coding skills to make dynamic web‐first media.
 This track will combine the two for an exciting and interesting week highlighting our Digital Humanities and New Media program at Molloy College.
 We will give students the opportunity to critically play video games and learn analytic frameworks for their study as both media artifacts and creative outlets.
 Students will learn beginner‐friendly game design programs such as Twine, RPG Maker, and GameMaker as well as non‐digital game design and avant garde methods.
 Students will also leave with Youtube content, images, and .gifs, all of their own creation.
+2 days will be in-person on our campus here at Molloy and 2 days will be held virtually.

 The Summer Academy on Global Citizenship at Molloy College is a comprehensive pre‐college program that teaches students the importance of what it means to be a global citizen in today's society.
 The program asks students to critically engage with faculty and other students around those pertinent questions regarding world order and current state of affairs.
 Lectures and small group seminars are intended to address the broad issues of global citizenship from specific disciplinary and cross‐disciplinary perspectives.
 Students will grapple with questions as: What does globalization mean for our economic, political, cultural and social realities?
 What are our civic responsibilities?
 What does it mean to be a Global Citizen?
 With changing narratives on issues on migration, human rights, sustainable development, the environment and refugees, the academy exposes the idea of cosmopolitanism in a way that allows students to develop the knowledge and commitment to attach their own meaning to "think globally, act locally".